rism-digital/verovio-reference-book/_book/05-toolkit-reference/06-environment-functions.md

 * `LOG_WARNING`: log error and warning messages (default)
 * `LOG_ERROR`: log error messages only

-For both the Python and the JavaScript binding, the values are available in the modules.
+For both the Python and the JavaScript bindings, the values are available in the modules.
 This means that the log level can be changed with:

 ```python
 import verovio